 On a Twitter profile linked to his online persona as the "Muhajir Sumalee" (the same suspended profile promoted his Kik and Surespot messaging profiles), Usamah mentions being in Raqqa—the center of Islamic State activity in Syria.

 While VICE Canada was unable to independently verify Usamah's identity, Canada's respective federal law enforcement and intelligence agency both said they wouldn't talk about him.

 And a new photo surfacing from his latest Twitter account appears to show Usamah to the left of a fighter and close friend who recently died in combat with the Islamic State.

 It also appears Usamah is keenly aware of online surveillance of infamous Islamic State Twitter habits.
 In a post, he advises online ISIS-linked Twitter accounts against overshares.

-"Don't compromise the life of your brothers in exchange for a few retweets," he wrote in a post attaching the below image.
+"Don't compromise the life of your brothers in exchange for a few retweets," he wrote.
 That kind of advice starkly contrasts Islamic State militants who tweeted the live execution of thousands of Shia men in June.

 For Islamic State sympathizers at home, Usamah compels them to attack citizens.
-"How can rat poison be your ticket to Jannah (paradise)?" he says in one Twitter post.
+"How can rat poison be your ticket to Jannah [paradise]?" he says in one tweet.
 "All it takes is to invite your (kafir) neighbors over for BBQ and poison them."

-The Canadian Security and Intelligence Service (CSIS)—the national spy service pegging the number of Canadians fighting in Syria at around 30—similarly declined to comment on Abu Usamah to VICE Canada.
+The Canadian Security and Intelligence Service (CSIS) similarly declined to comment on Abu Usamah to VICE Canada.